 In the present-day, the park is a great place to visit for RV lovers of all ages.
 You can take a hike or bike ride down the Olympic Discovery Trail, which has a section running directly through the park or hop on your paddle-board or kayak to paddle around the calm water in the bay.
-While hunting is prohibited in the state park, it is great for bird watching and spotting other wildlife such as deer, many species of birds, and various sea life.
-You’ll be sure to see plenty of different animals and marine life during your stay no matter the season.
+While hunting is prohibited in the state park, it is excellent for bird watching and spotting other wildlife such as deer, many species of birds, and various sea life.
+You’ll be sure to see plenty of different animals and marine life during your stay, no matter the season.

 Sequim Bay State Park hosts several campsites spread across three loops, including some sites that are equipped with full hookups.
 There are others with partial hookups and some dry sites that can fit an RV or trailer of varying lengths, so there are plenty of options available.
 Peak season at Sequim Bay State Park runs from May to mid-September.

-If driving north on highway 101, be mindful of the curves.
-The highway mostly follows the coastline and while it provides stunning scenery, the road can be treacherous, especially at night.
+If driving north on Highway 101, be mindful of the curves.
+The highway mostly follows the coastline, and while it provides stunning scenery, the road can be treacherous, especially at night.
 If coming from the west, you’ll experience a mostly easy route driving to the state park.
 You’ll pass over the floating Hood Canal Bridge.
 The bridge can be opened at times to allow for boats and vessels to pass through.
 The length of time the bridge is open can vary, which can cause traffic to stack up.
 On either route, be cautious of driving while in the rain as the roads can become slick.
 If visiting the state park in the wintertime, watch for black ice, especially on bridges and shady areas.

-Each campsite is equipped with a fire-pit and picnic table.
-There is a dump station located within the state park for those without sewer hookups.
-Electric generators are also permitted; however, they can only be used between 8am and 9pm.
+Each campsite is equipped with a fire-pit and picnic table, and there is a dump station located within the campground for RVs not staying on a site without sewer hookups.
+Electric generators are also permitted; however, they can only be used between 8 AM and 9 PM.

 Sequim Bay State Park is perfect for birdwatching with both migratory and year-round species known to frequent the park.
 Look for herons and hawks gliding through the skies or an eagle perched high in a tree.
 Watch waterfowl fish for food and float on the bay water.
 No matter the time a day or season you’re bound to see many different species of birds throughout the park.